jessepav/lacygoill-wiki-backup/vim/filetype_plugin.md

 For more info, read `:h ftdetect`, and:
 <https://vi.stackexchange.com/a/14339/17449>

+###
-### Why should I use `filetype.vim` instead of `ftdetect/`?
+### Which pitfall should I be aware of when using
+#### `filetype.vim`?

+If you  intend to  use your plugin  as a  package, then it  seems you  can't use `filetype.vim` instead of  `ftdetect/` to implement the filetype  detection of a file; in that case, Vim doesn't source `filetype.vim`, only `ftdetect/*.vim`.

+---

+I can understand why Vim does not  source `filetype.vim` if the package is under `opt/`, because in that case, it's intended  to be loaded after the startup; and after the  startup, it's too late  to process `filetype.vim`, Vim  can't install its autocmds *before* the existing autocmds detecting the filetype.

+But shouldn't Vim at least source `filetype.vim` when the package is under `start/`?
+Is this a Vim bug?

+This issue is vaguely related: <https://github.com/vim/vim/issues/1679>

+---

+Your  custom detection  implemented  in `filetype.vim`  may  override a  default detection implemented in `$VIMRUNTIME/filetype.vim`.

+#### `ftdetect/`?

-If you set the  filetype detection too late, Vim may set  it wrongly, which will cause various undesired plugins to be sourced.
+Vim   may    already   set   the    filetype   from   a    `filetype.vim`   file (e.g. `$VIMRUNTIME/filetype.vim`),   which   will    cause   various   undesired filetype/indent/syntax plugins to be sourced.

+---

+Don't use `:set` instead of `:setf` to fix the filetype:

+   - you would not be informed that your custom detection conflicts with another one

-You   could  use   `:set`  to   fix  this,   but  you'll   still  source   wrong filetype/indent/syntax plugins, and you don't know whether their effects will be correctly undone when the detection will be changed.
+   - you would still source wrong  filetype/indent/syntax plugins, and you don't know whether their effects would be correctly undone when the detection would change

-### Is there an issue with using `filetype.vim`?
-Does it matter?

-Yes.

-You may use an extension for a new type of special buffer A (freekeys, hydra, ...).
-But, what you don't  know, is that it's is already used  to set another filetype B, for example in `$VIMRUNTIME/filetype.vim`.
-In this case, your buffer A will be correctly detected, but not B.

-That being said, no matter what you do, you can't avoid this kind of issues.

-Note that the issue will NOT go unnoticed forever.
-It will go unnoticed as long as you don't load a buffer B.
-When you'll load B, you'll obviously see that the filetype is not correctly set.

-You have  to choose between  possibly breaking your special  buffers immediately and/or frequently, or breaking UNused filetypes (types of buffers you never load atm).
-I prefer the risk of breaking UNused filetypes.
-Also, I  don't think  it matters  much to know  RIGHT NOW  that I've  broken the detection of a filetype that I never use.
+Use `:setf`; and if your custom detection conflicts with another one:

+   - try to change it (e.g. use a different file extension if possible)

+   - use `filetype.vim` (unless you intend to use your plugin as a package)

+   - use `:set` as a last resort

+###
 ### Where should I use `:setf`?
 What about `:set ft=`?

 Use `:setf` everywhere.

 It will make sure you don't set the filetype twice.

-This is recommended in `:h 43.2`:
+This is recommended at `:h 43.2`:

 > The "setf" command  will set the 'filetype' option to  its argument, unless it
 > was set already.